 Political, economic, cultural and social relations are traditionally close and amicable.
 The bilateral Action Plan signed by the two countries’ Foreign Ministers on 7 March 2019 and extended into 2022 further strengthens relations between Germany and Croatia.
 2022 marks the 30th anniversary of the establishment of diplomatic Relations.

-There are regular political visits in both directions, most recently on 20November 2019, when Federal Chancellor Angela Merkel visited Zagreb for talks with Croatian Prime Minister Andrej Plenković.Croatian President Zoran Milanović paid his first official visit to Federal President Frank-Walter Steinmeier in Berlin on 11 September 2020.
-Germany and Croatia also make use of many multilateral meetings, such as those in the European Union’s political bodies, to conduct close exchange.
-The successive Croatian and German Presidencies of the Council of the European Union create further ties.
+There are regular political visits in both directions, though the pandemic has shifted most meetings online over the past two years.
+Germany and Croatia also make use of numerous meetings at minister of state or ministerial level, as well as the European Union’s political bodies, to conduct close exchange.
+The successive Croatian and German Presidencies of the Council of the European Union in 2020 created further ties.

 The two countries also enjoy close relations in the business, science and technology sectors.
-Germany is Croatia’s largest trading partner, followed by Italy, Slovenia and Hungary, and ranks third among foreign direct investors after the Netherlands and Austria.
-With nearly 3 million holidaymakers visiting Croatia every year, Germany makes up the largest group of tourists.
+Germany is Croatia’s largest trading partner and ranks third among foreign direct investors behind the Netherlands and Austria.
+With almost three million German holidaymakers visiting Croatia in 2021, Germany was once again the largest source of tourists to the country.